The Invitation

 Forms of Action

 Restoration — Repairing what has been broken.
-This might be: amplifying voices that have been silenced, redistributing resources to correct inequity, truth-telling to counter lies, healing relationships through honest conversation, making amends on behalf of others who will not, creating systems that prevent future harm.
+Amplifying voices that have been silenced, redistributing resources to correct inequity, truth-telling to counter lies, healing relationships through honest conversation.

 Elevation — Lifting up goodness that goes unseen.
 Not all karma is about correction—some is about recognition and celebration.
-This might be: acknowledging acts of courage and kindness, ensuring good work gets credit, creating opportunities for those who deserve them, paying forward what was paid to you, breaking cycles of scarcity by embodying generosity.
+Acknowledging acts of courage and kindness, ensuring good work gets credit, creating opportunities for those who deserve them.

 Sometimes protection means making yourself the target.
 A parent is verbally abusing their child in public—frustrated, overwhelmed, taking it out on someone helpless.
 You can't confront them directly; that escalates and shames, making things worse later.
 You can't rescue the child; that's not your role.